dops-cli/dops/MODULES.md

  ### Description

 Bulkdownload downloads all files from a list.
-You can set how many files should be downloaded concurrently..
+You can set how many files should be downloaded concurrently...

 ### Options